 Formerly a national writer for the Los Angeles Times, I’m now a professor at the University of California, Irvine, in the Literary Journalism Program.
 As an independent journalist, my stories also appear in Wired, The Atlantic, National Geographic, Marie Claire, Glamour, Foreign Policy, Slate, The New Republic, Newsweek, Time, Narratively, and others.

 Throughout my writing life I have had some incredible mentors, and I try to pay it forward when I can.
 I’m a member of the planning team for the Institute for Independent Journalists, led by women of color who are devoted to improving conditions for freelancers from underrepresented backgrounds, and part of the Center for Storytelling at UC Irvine, which aims to help diverse communities tell their own stories.
-I have worked with The Open Notebook’s Sharon Dunwoody Science Journalism Mentoring Program, and currently serve on the board of the Alicia Patterson Foundation.

 My email is ehayasaki09@gmail.com.
 Connect with me on LinkedIn or subscribe to my Substack, The Reported Essay, for freelance tips and nonfiction craft lessons.